jenkins-x/jx-docs/content/about/concepts.md

 * Comprehensive configuration management
 * Trunk based development and feature flags

-Jenkins X brings together a number of familiar methodologies and components into an integrated approach that minimises complexity.
+Jenkins X brings together a number of familiar methodologies and components into an integrated approach that minimizes complexity.

 ## Architecture